deirinberg/SportsDataTable/README.md

 <br></br>

 ##What’s next for this project?
-<p>*Instead of setting the data in the view controllers (can be slow loading times for large databases) the program should be updated to read in and convert JSON files to Team/Group instancetypes.</p>
+<p>*Support for team and/or current scores to make this more useful for users </p>
-<p>*The app supports dynamic data but currently the data never changes.
-Ideally this information (most likely JSON files detailed above) can be downloaded from a server.
-That way the app can display current standings and schedules for each team.</p>
+<p>*Although the app is designed for dynamic data currently no information other than the standings can be changed outside of the app.
+Ideally this information (most likely JSON files detailed above) can be hosted and downloaded from a server </p>
+<p>*Pull to refresh for standings and possibly other data </p>